daveholst/tech-blog/README.md

 This is a blogging platform with a live deploy on Heroku with the following features.

-- Session based Authentication with hashed passwords stored in database
+- Session based Authentication with hashed passwords stored in database.
 - Users can create accounts and login.
 - Posts can be created, deleted and edited by the author.
 - Comments can be created, deleted and edited by the author.